decinval/ivan/README.md

 # Hello!
 I'm Ivan!
-I'm a modern telegram bot for downloading music from youtube.
+I'm a modern telegram bot for downloading music from YouTube.

 To start me you need to do the following steps: